MJU-PSI/yti-terminology-api/README.md

-# Iow termed api
+# YTI termonology API

-Termed is a web-based vocabulary and metadata editor.
+Terminology editor is a web-based vocabulary and metadata editor.

-Iow termed api's purpose is to act as a backend for iow-termed-ui frontend project.
+This modules purpose is to act as a backend for frontend project.
 It also handles updating of elastic search index.
 Complete reindexing is done periodically.

 ## Install dependencies